In October 2021, HEE launched a new National Discovery Service, called the NHS Knowledge and Library Hub

 Why do we need a new national discovery service?

-The current national resource discovery architecture only surfaces journal content.
+The existing national resource discovery architecture only surfaces journal content.

 User discovery research tells us that healthcare staff want to be able to search in one place for all types of high quality, trusted knowledge resources.